Posted on February 12, 2017 by One Community

 Click on each icon to be taken to the corresponding Highest Good hub page.

-One Community’s physical location will forward this movement of facilitating ecological living for all as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
-This is the July 31st, 2016 edition (#175) of our weekly progress update detailing our team’s development and accomplishments:
+One Community’s physical location will forward this movement as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
+This is the December 25th, 2016 edition (#196) of our weekly progress update detailing our team’s development and accomplishments:

 Here is the bullet-point list of this last week’s design and progress discussed in detail in the video above: